Haldelio/hanifhaldelio/README.md

 ## Personal Summary
 #### Currently, he focuses on research involving remote sensing Synthetic Aperture Radar (SAR) and Geospatial Artificial Intelligence (Geo-AI) based on space time cube dataset for Earth observation, geohazard analysis and modelling.
-His research specifically investigates phenomena such as crustal and volcanic deformation within the field of volcanology, seismic processes in seismology, and a range of natural hazard events based on Geospatial Technology.
+His research specifically investigates phenomena such as crustal and volcanic deformation within the field of volcanology, seismic processes, and a range of natural hazard events based on Geospatial Technology.
 He is also open for research collaboration in related fields.

 #### muhammadhanif.m@cassia.kku.ac.th
 ||  [Google Scholar](https://scholar.google.co.id/citations?user=ts-xt_cAAAAJ&hl=id) ||